deepak41/foodhub/README.md

 # FoodHub

-A message-based food ordering system developed with NodeJS, ExpressJS, RabbitMQ and MongoDB. <br><br>
+A message-based food ordering system developed with NodeJS, ExpressJS, RabbitMQ, MongoDB and Docker. <br><br>

 ## Getting Started with Docker
 **Go to the project root folder and run the app with this single command:**